MattRyder/SteamAPI/README.md

 SteamAPI is a PHP API for interacting with Valve's Steam Community.

 SteamAPI offers the ability to pull entire player profiles, including most played games, Steam Ratings, and groups subscribed to.
+Hopefully over time, more functionality can be added to this API, including pulling global game statistics, group interaction and maybe achievement tracking if there's time!

 Overview
 --------